woeijiunn88/vmware-autostart/README.md

 ## Introduction

+**This fork is modified to user level auto start to solve graphics problem.**

 This program is used to start VMware Workstation 16 Virtual Machines at boot time and suspend them automatically before system shutdown or restart.

 ## How to Install